Off-Campus Studies can help Chemistry students…

 - Field experience in another country is valuable even if a student’s studies are only tangentially related to chemistry.

-- First-year students should discuss their plans to major in chemistry and interest in OCS with a chemistry major adviser their first semester.
+- First-year students should discuss their plans to major in chemistry and interest in studying off-campus with a chemistry faculty member as soon as possible (preferably before registering for sophomore courses).
 Early planning is essential!

 Which requirements can Chemistry majors fulfill while off campus?